REPORT BREAST IMPLANTS

 High copper and low zinc is a common finding when you have an MTHFR defect–a high level of copper, which will conversely mean your zinc levels will fall.
 And since the ratio of these two metals is highly important, correcting the problem is crucial, since high copper can be related to hyperactivity, depression, headaches, acne, frequent colds due to lowered immunity, sensitive skin and/or bruising, worsening hypothyroid, adrenal stress and more.

-Here are three great resources about MTHFR:
+Here are some great resources about MTHFR:

 2. Video and talk by Dr. Ben Lynch, ND.